Accelerated Nonnegative Tensor Completion via Integer Programming: Discussion and Conclusion

-This paper proposed and evaluated multiple speedup techniques of the original numerical computation algorithm for nonnegative tensor completion created by \citet{bugg2021nonnegative}.
-We benchmarked these algorithm variants on the same set of problem instances designed by \citet{bugg2021nonnegative}.
-Our benchmarking results were that versions 1 and 8 generally had the fastest computation time for solving the nonnegative tensor completion problem (\ref{NonTenComProb}).
+This paper proposed and evaluated multiple speedup techniques of the original numerical computation algorithm for nonnegative tensor completion created by \citet{bugg2022nonnegative}.
+We benchmarked these algorithm variants on the same set of problem instances designed by \citet{bugg2022nonnegative}.
+Our benchmarking results were that versions 1 (Index + Pattern) and 8 (BPCG + Index + Pattern) generally had the fastest computation time for solving the nonnegative tensor completion problem (\ref{NonTenComProb}), offering substantial speedups over the original algorithm.
 Version 1 had Index and Pattern techniques, and version 8 had BPCG, Index, and Pattern techniques.
-These results suggest that Index and Pattern are the most important for acceleration, and that BCG and BPCG work equally well for our problem.
+Because version 8 is version 1 with BPCG, version 8 may be preferred over version 1 for problem instances where the active vertex set could be large.
+Surprisingly, we found that Sparse failed to yield improvements.
+A possible reason is that the implementation of Sparse needs extra operations (\textit{e.g.}, finding the indices of nonzero entries) for converting NumPy arrays to SciPy sparse arrays.
+If the active vertex set is not large enough so that extra operations take time as least as the time saved from matrix multiplications of the active vertex set, then we cannot see an improvement.
+These results suggest that Index and Pattern are the most important for acceleration, and that BCG and BPCG work equally well overall.